bagaking/obsidian-plugin-scaffold/README.md

 - `npm run build` type-checks the plugin and writes the Obsidian release assets to `build/`.
-- `npm run pack:check` verifies that an npm dry-run tarball contains the generated Obsidian release assets and required project files.
+- `npm run pack:check` verifies that an npm dry-run tarball contains the generated plugin entry, Obsidian manifest/version/style assets, and required project files while excluding maintainer-only files.
 - `npm run dogfood` type-checks, builds, and copies the `build/` output into a local Obsidian vault.